RepoTransBench: A Real-World Multilingual Benchmark for Repository-Level Code Translation: Background

-Figure~\ref{fig:TranslationLevel} shows a comparison of code granularities used in different code translation approaches.
+Figure~\ref{fig:TranslationLevel} shows a comparison of code granularities used in different code translation approaches across these technological eras.
 Most previous works focus on the translations with a granularity not exceeding a single code file (left-hand side).
-Specifically, \textbf{snippet-level} code translation~\cite{Zhu2022CoST,zhu2022xlcost} typically refers to evaluating the translation of program segments that are located between two consecutive code comments, and each program may consist of one or more code snippets. \textbf{Function-level} code translation~\cite{lachaux2020transcoder,Zhu2022CoST,zhu2022xlcost,humanevalx,liu2024evalplus,lu2021codexglue} refers to translating a function into another programming language, with the data sources often being manually crafted datasets~\cite{humaneval} or coding practice websites~\cite{geeksforgeeks}. \textbf{File-level} code translation~\cite{puri2021codenet,ahmad2021avatar,khan2023xcodeeval,yan2023codescope,yan2023codetransocean,yin2024rectifier} often refers to translating a complete program file into the target language.
-The data sources are usually from code contest platforms~\cite{Codeforces,atcoder,aizu,GoogleCodeJam} or task solutions websites~\cite{dotnetsamples,d2lai,rosettacode}.
-G-TransEval~\cite{jiao2023GTransEval} also provides a more fine-grained taxonomy, including token-level, syntax-level, library-level, and algorithm-level, which is part of a function.

-Unlike the previous fine-grained granularity code translation, repository-level code translation involves migrating an entire repository from one language to another.
-Recently, \textbf{repository-level} code translation has gradually gained the attention of researchers~\cite{pan2024lost}.
-As shown in the right-hand side of Figure~\ref{fig:TranslationLevel}, a typical code repository contains \textbf{functional code files} and \textbf{test code files} and may also include \textbf{resource files} and \textbf{configuration files}.
+Unlike the previous fine-grained granularity code translation, \textbf{repository-level} code translation involves migrating an entire repository from one language to another.
+Recently, repository-level code translation has gradually gained the attention of researchers~\cite{pan2024lost}.
+As shown in the right-hand side of Figure~\ref{fig:TranslationLevel}, a typical code repository contains functional code files and test code files and may also include resource files and configuration files.
 Functional code files refer to those code files that implement specific functionalities of the code repository, such as the files located in the \texttt{readtime/} directory.
-Test code files refer to the files used to verify the correctness of the functional code where \texttt{test\_readtime.py} is an example.
+Test code files refer to the files used to verify the correctness of the functional code where \texttt{test_readtime.py} is an example.
 Resource files like those in \texttt{samples/} folder are used to test the functional correctness of the functional code.
 The functional code needs to implement how to perform I/O operations with these resources.
 In addition, for certain language-specific frameworks, it is necessary to complete the configuration file correctly, such as the ``pom.xml'' file in Java's Maven~\cite{maven} repositories.